Kraft Foods Inc.: Financial expansion

 In July 2007, the company bought Groupe Danone's biscuit (cookie) and cereal division for $7.2 billion, including iconic French biscuit brand Lefèvre-Utile.
 While two years earlier firestorms of protest had arisen over plans for American PepsiCo's hostile takeover of the French company, Kraft's announcement was not met with the same protests, in part because Kraft agreed not to close French factories and keep the new merged divisions headquarters near Paris for at least three years.

 In November 2007, Kraft agreed to sell its cereal unit to Ralcorp Holdings, a major private-label food maker, for $2.6 billion in a form of a spin-off merger.
 This would add 50% to Ralcorp's sales, to $3.3 billion, and will be used for Kraft's debt payment, which was at $13.4 billion, in danger of a downgrade by Standard and Poor's.

-In February 2008, Berkshire Hathaway run by billionaire investor Warren E. Buffett announced that it had acquired an 8% stake in Kraft then worth over $4 billion.
+In February 2008, Berkshire Hathaway, run by billionaire investor Warren E. Buffett, announced that it had acquired an 8% stake in Kraft then worth over $4 billion.
 Buffett's business partner Charles Munger had also invested over $300 million in Kraft.
 Berkshire Hathaway owned 5.6% of the outstanding stock of Kraft Foods, as reported in the holding company's 2010 annual report.

-On September 22, 2008, the company replaced the troubled insurance company, American International Group in the Dow Jones Industrial Average.
+On September 22, 2008, the company replaced the troubled insurance company American International Group in the Dow Jones Industrial Average.

+On December 8, 2009, Kraft sold Balance Bar to Brynwood Partners.